 - Can I get finance for buying a dentists

-By answering these questions, you not only create trust, you bring in traffic from channels you were not doing before, build these up as a web and you’ll continue to add this trust, build links and more customers.
+By answering these questions, you not only create trust.
+But you’ll bring in traffic from channels you were not doing before.
+Build these users up as a network, and you’ll continue to rise in trustworthiness, build links and attract more customers.

 So how much does this London SEO stuff cost?

-Hundreds of businesses in London utilise our SEO services to rank better, get more traffic and convert more leads but there’s some who prefer to take elements of the campaign on themselves using internal team members.
+Hundreds of businesses in London utilise our SEO services to rank better, get more traffic and convert more leads.
+However, there are some who prefer to take elements of the campaign on themselves, using internal team members.

-There’s loads of elements to a typical SEO campaign but here’s a breakdown of the London SEO services our clients often take on themselves and a layman’s terms synopsis of what you might need it for:
+There’s loads of elements to a typical SEO campaign but here’s a breakdown of our London SEO services:

 The keywords you want to rank for are also the keywords your users want to know more about.